iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ## Greedy decoding

 The naive approach to decoding is to select the token with the highest probability at each time-step.
 This **greedy decoding** strategy is simply argmax-ing the probability of the next token $y_t$ at every time-step $t$.
+Let us explicitly write out this posterior probability in Bayesian terms for future reference:

 $$
 \begin{align}